Avaiga/taipy-doc/docs/manuals/deployment/prepare-taipy-for-deployment.md

-# Prepare your application for deployment

 Development and production do not imply the same security, reliability and performance level.
 These requirements imply specific tools that will impact the code structure.

-## A basic application as an example
+# A basic application as an example

 Create a file _main.py_, put the following content inside, then install _Taipy_ with `pip install taipy`:
 ```python